chaseruskin/legoHDL/README.md

 ## __Better IP management.
 For all.__

 ### __Every design at your fingertips.__
 Projects are called __blocks__ within legoHDL, and are managed under 3 levels: downloaded (D), installed (I), or available (A).
-See what blocks are in your active workspace.
-Blocks contain your HDL source files, which allows users to use any design from any block for a new project.
+See which levels blocks are at in your active workspace.
+Blocks contain your HDL source files and their designs, which can be referenced by any new project.
 ```
 Library          Block                Status   Version    Vendor
 ---------------- -------------------- -------- ---------- ----------------